Mission, Vision and Values

 During the Spring 2013 semester the strategic priorities committee led the effort to identify common learning domains for the division of Student Affairs.
 These learning domains and the descriptors associated with each domain are based on the Council for Advancement of Standards in Higher Education (CAS) Learning and Development Outcomes' CAS Contextual Statement.
 During the summer of 2013 each department within Student Affairs referenced the strategic priorities and the common learning domains in their annual reports.

-The committee is now working on an executive summary that will reflect how the 2013-2014 goals for Students Affairs align with the common learning domains and the strategic priorities.
+During the Fall 2013 semester the committee created an executive summary that reflects how the 2013-2014 goals for Student Affairs align with the common learning domains and the strategic priorities.

 We chose to use a strategic planning strategy known as whole system change.
 At the core of this approach is a belief that all members of the division have something important and valuable to contribute (Bunker & Alban, 2006).
 By incorporating the diverse ideas and perspectives that exist within the student affairs staff at UT, we created a collaborative environment of shared learning that challenged us to see the whole system at work.
 The outcome is a stronger understanding of where we are and where we would like to go, which empowers each office within the division to align its goals and initiatives with the strategic plan without feeling limited.